Google

 The development of the huge Haynesville Shale natural gas field (and other shale oil & gas fields) has been made possible due to recent major advances in drilling techniques.

 Horizontal drilling is becoming the norm for the Haynesville Shale Formation.
-The shale formation is located about two miles below the surface so vertical drilling is used to reach the shale formation and then horizontal drilling is used to drill alone the shale formation for up to a mile.
-The shale is then fractured using huge quantities of water.
-Once cracked open, proppants are generally used to hold the formation open so that the natural gas can flow out of the formation and be produced.
-The fact that the Haynesville shale is an amazing 200 feet thick helps with the natural gas recovery.
-Two hundred feet of shale can contain a lot of natural gas.
+The shale formation is located about two miles below the surface so vertical drilling is used to reach the shale formation and then horizontal drilling is used to drill along the shale formation for a mile or more.
+The horizontal portion of the shale formation is then fractured (fracked) using huge quantities of water and certain chemicals.
+Once fracked open, proppants are generally used to hold the formation open so that the natural gas can flow out of the formation pores.
+The fact that the Haynesville shale is an amazing 300 feet thick helps with the natural gas recovery.
+Three hundred feet of shale can contain a lot of natural gas.

-All-in-all, this is an enormously rich natural gas deposit and modern techniques make it easy to produce.
-The natural gas field is making a lot of folks very rich.
+All-in-all, this is an enormously rich natural gas field and modern horizontal drilling and fraccing techniques make it easy to produce.

 Chesapeake Energy, one of the nation's largest natural gas producers, is leading the way in leasing land in the Haynesville Shale.
-Chesapeake has about 550,000 acres under lease.
-Chesapeake has stated that this natural gas filed could have a larger impact on the company bottom line than any oil or gas field with which it has been involved in.
+Chesapeake has over 500,000 acres under lease.
+Chesapeake has stated that this natural gas field could have a larger impact on the company bottom line than any oil or gas field with which it has been involved.

-Petrohawk Energy has also been very aggressive in leasing land in the Haynesville.
+Petrohawk Energy (now merged with BHP Billiton) has also been very aggressive in leasing land in the Haynesville.

 Petrohawk Energy and Mainland Resources have partnered on some Haynesville Shale projects

-Three other power players in shale formation production (oil & gas) - XTO Energy, EOG Resources, & Devon Energy - are bulldozing their way into the Haynesville Shale play.
+Three other power players in shale formation production (oil & gas) - XTO Energy (recently merged with EXXON), EOG Resources, & Devon Energy - have also moved into the Haynesville Shale play.

 Chesapeake Energy (CHK)